-Efforts to reduce or prevent g A focal point within a country government-designated insti interface and functioning as t the country and the GCF.
-The UNFCCC established the I facilitate adaptation planning The NDCs are the primary me internationally the steps that within each country.
-NDCs ref emissions, taking into accoun capabilities.
-Some countries of change impacts and what su countries to adopt low-carbo their NDCs.
-A letter given by NDA or focal accreditation.
-Entities applyin nomination letter as part of th A letter issued from an NDA or objection to a FP submitted of entity.
-The Paris Agreement is an inter 21 st Session of the Conference in November 2015 in Paris, Fran response to the threat of clim temperature rise well below 2 century and pursuing efforts to 1.5°C. Paris Agreement came in A framework for international negotiated at the Earth Sumn enforced in March 1994.
+Mitigation Efforte to reduce or provent greenbourg gas emissions mitgution Efforts to reduce or prevent greenhouse gas emissions.
+National Designated Authority (NDA)A focal point within a country for engaging with the GCF.
+It is a government-designated institution responsible for facilitating the interface and functioning as the main point of communication betw the country and the GCF.
+National Adaptation Plan (NAP) The UNFCCC established the National Adaptation Plan process to facilitate adaptation planning in LDCs and other developing countries.
+Nationally Determined Contributions (NDCs) The NDCs are the primary means for governments to communicate internationally the steps that will be taken to address climate change within each country.
+NDCs reflect each country's ambition for reducing emissions, taking into account its domestic circumstances and capabilities.
+Some countries also address how they will adapt to climate change impacts and what support they need from, or will provide other countries to adopt low-carbon pathways and build climate resilience in their NDCs.
+Nomination Letter accreditation Entities applying for accreditation need to submit this No Objection Letter (NOL) A letter issued from an NDA or focal point confirming that it has no objection to a FP submitted on behalf of its country by an accredited entity.
+Paris Agreement The Paris Agreement is an international agreement reached at the 21 st Session of the Conference of Parties (COP21) of the UNFCs, held in November 2015 in Paris, France.
+It aims to strengthen the global response to the threat of climate change by keeping the global temperature rise well below 2°C above pre-industrial levels in this century and pursuing efforts to limit the temperature increase further to 1.5°C. Paris Agreement came into effect on 4 th November 2016.
+United Nations Framework Convention on Climate Change (UNFCCC) A framework for international cooperation to combat climate change, negotiated at the Earth Summit in Rio de Janeiro in June 1992 and enforced in March 1994.